Ebenebe: Climate

 Ebenebe is in the tropical zone of Nigeria and experiences two distinct seasons.
 Two wind patterns that have a major effect on the area are the southwestern monsoon winds from the Atlantic Ocean, and the northeastern dry winds from the Sahara desert.
 The monsoon winds from the Atlantic create seven months of heavy tropical rains, which occur between April and October.
 They are followed by five months of dry weather from November to March.
 The Harmattan, also known as Ugulu in the Igbo language, is a particularly dry and dusty wind which enters Nigeria in late December or in the early part of January.
 It is characterized by a grey haze that limits visibility and blocks the sun's rays.

-The temperature in Ebenebe is generally between 28 and 32 degrees Celsius from June through December.
-It rises to 32–34 degrees between January and April, with the last few months of the dry season marked by intense heat.
+The temperature in Ebenebe is generally between 28 and 32 degrees Celsius (82 and 89 degrees Fahrenheit) from June through December.
+It rises to 32–34 degrees (89–93 degrees Fahrenheit) between January and April, with the last few months of the dry season marked by intense heat.